 Summer instead brings us green fields, much more pleasant temperatures, waterfalls, and rivers flowing without ice in between.
 If you thought that everything beautiful in Iceland could only be enjoyed in winter, you are very wrong.

 The summer season is also full of magic.
-Indeed, the Northern Lights cannot be seen in summer, but we have something in return: the midnight sun.
+Indeed, the Northern Lights cannot be seen in summer, but we have something in return: Iceland's midnight sun.

 The midnight sun in Iceland